broadinstitute/cromwell/README.md

 This attribute is mandatory when submitting tasks to JES.
 When running on other backends, they default to not running the process within Docker.

-### Docker Tags

-Docker tags are a convenient way to point to a version of an image (ubuntu:14.04), or even the latest version (ubuntu:latest).
-For that purpose, tags are mutable, in a sense that the image they point to can change, while the tag name stays the same.
-While this is very convenient in some cases, using mutable, or "floating" tags in WDL affects the reproducibility of the WDL file: the same WDL using "ubuntu:latest" run now, and a year, or even a month from now will actually run with different docker images.
-This has an even bigger impact when Call Caching is turned on in Cromwell, and could lead to false positive cache hits.
-Docker provides another way of identifying an image version, using the specific digest of the image.
-The digest is guaranteed to be different if 2 images have the same byte content.
-For more information see https://docs.docker.com/registry/spec/api/#/content-digests
-A docker image with digest can be referenced as follow :
-    ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950
-The above image refers to a specific image of ubuntu, that does not depend on a floating tag.
-A wdl containing this docker image run now and a year from now will run on the exact same image.

-In order to remove the possibility of false positive, Cromwell takes the following approach regarding floating docker tags.

-When Cromwell finds a job ready to be run, it will first look at its docker runtime attribute, and apply the following logic:
-- The job doesn't specify a docker image:
-    The job will be dispatched and all call caching settings (read/write) will apply normally.
-- The job does specify a docker runtime attribute:
-    - The docker image uses a hash (e.g. ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950):
-        All call caching settings apply normally.
-    - The docker image uses a floating tag:
-        Cromwell will look up the digest of the image, and replace the user's docker value with the digest.
-This way cromwell can report with certainty which specific image was used to run a job.
-        However, because this is done dynamically when a job is about to run, odd scenarios can occur where a tag can be updated in the middle of a workflow.
-        For that reason, the job will not be eligible for call caching.
-Which means that even if call caching reading is turned on, Cromwell will not look for an existing job in the cache database.
-        If call caching writing is turned on, Cromwell will still write the job in the cache database, using the image with digest

-Cromwell can only lookup Dockerhub and Google Container Engine image digests.
-Provided the right credentials, it will be able to lookup private images.
-Note that if for some reason Cromwell fails to lookup the image digest, the job will run with the original floating tag, but will still be ineligible for call caching.

 ## failOnStderr

 Some programs write to the standard error stream when there is an error, but still return a zero exit code.
 Set `failOnStderr` to true for these tasks, and it will be considered a failure if anything is written to the standard error stream.